 Metal configurable gate array cells are specially developed for Metal Only ECO.
-There are two types of gate array cells used in different backend stages.
-The first type is gate array spare cells which are normal filler or decap cells in the original flow.
-In the backend P&R stage, gate array spare cells, like GFILL/GDCAP, are added and scattered over the design.
-The second type is gate array functional cells.
-In post-mask ECO, gate array spare cells are swapped out by gate array functional cells, like GAN2, GND2, GXOR2.
+These cells come in two types, which are used in different backend stages.
+The first type is gate array spare cells, which are typical filler or decap cells used in the original flow.
+During the backend P&R stage, gate array spare cells such as GFILL/GDCAP are incorporated and distributed throughout the design.
+The second type is gate array functional cells, which are used in post-mask ECO.
+Gate array spare cells are replaced with gate array functional cells such as GAN2, GND2, and GXOR2.

 The base unit of gate array cell is a tile.
 Every gate array cell consists of one or more tiles.
 Use one 5nm standard library as example: